 Both the A6500 and the GH5 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The A6500 replaced the earlier Sony A6300, while the GH5 followed on from the Panasonic GH4.

 So how do things add up?
-Is the Sony A6500 better than the Panasonic GH5 or vice versa?
+Which of the two cameras – the Sony A6500 or the Panasonic GH5 – has the upper hand?
 The listing below highlights the relative strengths of the two models.